Are you considering the Oxford MBA At Saïd Business School?

 If you follow these guidelines, you too will have the opportunity to spend at least a few minutes of every day reflecting on how fortunate you are to also have a part of your heart forever in the city of dreaming spires.

-Andrea Coulis is a senior tutor for MyGuru, a provider of online GMAT tutoring.
+By Andrea Coulis.
+Andrea is a senior tutor for MyGuru, a provider of online GMAT tutoring.
 She holds a Bachelor of Science in Finance from Indiana University’s Kelley School of Business and an MBA from the University of Oxford, Saïd Business School.
+This article was first published in April 2018 and updated in October 2020.